So where is Kooragang Wetlands? Who looks after it?

 Budding photographers of all ages were invited to enter the Shorebird Snapshot Photography Competition 2015, which ran 15-22 November.

 The inaugural competition aimed to highlight the importance of Stockton Sandspit, a vital habitat for migratory shorebirds which fly across the globe every year to spend the summer in the Hunter.
 If you are interested in learning more, click here to see the Events from 2015 page. ←

 What is the Kooragang Wetland Rehabilitation Project?

 The Kooragang Wetland Rehabilitation Project (KWRP) covers 1590 hectares on three sites in the Hunter River estuary adjacent to a major port and industrial complex as well as a large urban area (Newcastle) in New South Wales.
-It is one of the largest active coastal rehabilitation projects in Australia.
-KWRP was initiated in 1993 to compensate for the loss of fish, shorebird and other wildlife habitat in the Hunter estuary caused by 200 years of draining, filling and clearing.
+One of the largest active coastal rehabilitation projects in Australia, KWRP was initiated in 1993 to compensate for the loss of fish, shorebird and other wildlife habitat in the Hunter estuary caused by 200 years of draining, filling and clearing.
 The wetlands feature expanses of mangrove and saltmarsh, and in non-tidal areas, riparian woodlands, remnants of lowland floodplain rainforest and ephemeral, freshwater wetlands.

-KWRP has focused on adaptive ecosystem management.
+KWRP focused on adaptive ecosystem management.